 Before we present Jerry’s technique, we need to speak about a mathematical technique related to signal processing.
 It doesn’t matter if you are not familiar with that concept.
 The way we will speak about it in this lesson should be simple and self-contained enough for you to understand it, regardless of your background.
 The idea is simple.
-To make it short, any signal such as sound wave which can be seen as a fonction of time, can be decomposed into a series of frequencies.
-We say that the original signal is expressed in the time domain (in the case of a sound wave but we would speak of a spacial domain if we were to take the example of an image for example which we will get to in this lesson) and that the transformed signal is expressed in frequency domain.
-The inverse mathematical operation can be done: that is, we can go from frequency domain back to time or spatial domain and the resulting wave function will be the exactly the same as the function we started from.
-In other words, we can deconstruct a wave signal into frequencies and perfectly reconstruct it back from these frequencies (under certain conditions).
+To make it short, any signal such as sound wave which can be seen as a function of time, can be decomposed into a series of frequencies.
+We say that the original signal is expressed in the time or temporal domain (in the case of a sound wave but we would speak of a spatial domain if we were to take the example of an image for example which we will get to in this lesson) and that the transformed signal is expressed in frequency domain.
+The inverse mathematical operation can be done: that is, we can go from frequency domain back to time or spatial domain and the resulting wave function will be the exactly the same as the original function.
+In other words, we can break a signal down into frequencies and rebuild or synthesize the original signal from these frequencies without any data loss.

-The mathematical method that allows us to do this is called a Fourier transform (by the name who invented it) and the reverse operation is naturally called an inverse Fourier transform.
-The Fourier transform involves a few mathematical concepts which are well advanced and hard to grasp at first.
+The mathematical method that allows us to do this is called a Fourier transform (because it uses a technique invented by the mathematician Joseph Fourier).
+The reverse operation is called an inverse Fourier transform.
+The Fourier transform involves a few mathematical concepts which are quite advanced and hard to grasp at first.
 Namely we will speak and use the exponential function and complex numbers.
 These two notions are somehow interconnected.
 In this lesson we will just tell you how to map these mathematical concepts into code to keep the demonstration simple (and the lesson reasonably short).
-Please refer to the lesson the Fourier analysis which you can find in the mathematical section for the details on this method.
+Please check the lesson devoted to frequency analysis in the mathematical section for more info.

 In a glance, the method will thus consist of generating the frequency data (which can be done procedurally rather than from measurements because oceanographers also observed that the experimental data could be fit to mathematical functions) and from there use an inverse Fourier transform to generate a patch of ocean surface.